 Review specific program requirements

 Each category has its own documentation requirements.
-Read the relevant IRCC instructions carefully before applying.
+Applicants generally find it useful to read the relevant IRCC instructions carefully before applying.

 - 5